mlr7/Time-Series-Classification-for-Exoplanet-Discovery/README.md

 Here is the beginning of the article on the NASA site (https://www.nasa.gov/feature/jpl/cosmic-milestone-nasa-confirms-5000-exoplanets):

-The count of confirmed exoplanets just ticked past the 5,000 mark, representing a 30-year journey of discovery led by NASA space telescopes.
+"The count of confirmed exoplanets just ticked past the 5,000 mark, representing a 30-year journey of discovery led by NASA space telescopes.
 Not so long ago, we lived in a universe with only a small number of known planets, all of them orbiting our Sun.
-But a new raft of discoveries marks a scientific high point: More than 5,000 planets are now confirmed to exist beyond our solar system.
+But a new raft of discoveries marks a scientific high point: More than 5,000 planets are now confirmed to exist beyond our solar system."

 ![](img/exoplanet1.jpg)
 Image from https://www.nasa.gov/feature/jpl/cosmic-milestone-nasa-confirms-5000-exoplanets.